silentstranger5/blockchain/readme.md

 in a transaction must be spent.
 If there is any difference between input value and value intended for transfer, the difference is sent back to the original wallet.
 This difference is called *change*.

+*UTXO Set* - a set of unspent transaction outputs.
+Contains all available assets for spending.
+Optimization technique which allows to increase efficiency of search for unspent outputs.

 ## Description

 Data is stored as JSON for two reasons: